atlaschiew/git/README.md

 what!? dun fool me, u should summarize for me!

 i am a baby gpt, i promise i will learn harder!

+ok, you must obey to me, i am your master